-In his more than 20 years in private practice, Dr. Louis Cutolo has answered thousands of questions about breast augmentation and breast implants.
+In his more than 20 years in private practice, board-certified plastic surgeon Dr. Louis Cutolo has answered thousands of questions about breast augmentation and breast implants.
 Brooklyn and Staten Island women trust him to provide the information they need to make informed decisions.
 You are invited to use this page and our breast augmentation page to help you plan for your procedure.

 After you have explored our site, feel free to make a list of any remaining questions to discuss with Dr. Cutolo during your consultation.
 You can request your complimentary consultation online now or call (718) 720-9400 to schedule an appointment.

 Will breast augmentation make sagging breasts look better?

 Breast implants may take up some of your breasts’ laxity, but they will not correct excessive ptosis (sagging).
 In fact, the weight of the implant can make it worse.
 If you wish to lift sagging breasts, you would benefit from a breast lift.
 My patients from Staten Island and Brooklyn often combine breast augmentation with breast lift to improve the position and volume of their breasts.

 The FDA has approved the use of saline filled implants for women 18 years and older.
 Silicone gel implants are indicated for women 22 and older.
 As far as a maximum age, healthy women in their 80s have successfully undergone breast augmentation.

 No woman has completely symmetrical breasts.
 Unless the difference is drastic, you are likely more aware of it than others are.
 If correcting asymmetry is one of your goals, Dr. Cutolo can use breast implants of varying size or profile to create greater symmetry in shape, projection and volume.

 Can I breastfeed after breast augmentation?